 As the name suggests, these are core web attributes of a web page that users experience on their load and usage.
 For example:

-How long does it take before I see any meaningful painted on the page?
+How long does it take before I see any meaningful painting on the page?

 How long does it take before images are displayed on the page?

-Why do page elements like text and images shift positions shortly after load?
+Why do page elements like text and images shift positions shortly after the load?